JSONDR/year_zero/README.md

 # year_zero

-Office of the Digital Sovereign
+  1. Office of the Digital Sovereign;
+  2. Great Democratic Council;
+  3.